sifzerda/pool/README.md

 - [x] make pool rack
   - [ ] Rack needs to be non physical, or physical until first move (to keep balls in place before being hit)
 - Make pool stick [x]
-  - [ ] Refine pool stick to rotate or slide back and then disappear on releasing mouse button
+  - [x] Refine pool stick to rotate or slide back and then disappear on releasing mouse button
   - [ ] Pool stick only appears when its your turn (in multiplayer), it disappears when ever balls are in motion, or after turn taken
-- make pockets accept balls, or balls disappear when they 'collide' with center of pocket
+- [x] Make pockets accept balls, or balls disappear when they 'collide' with center of pocket
-- Pocket may be IsSensor or otherwise does not physically interact with balls (or anything)
 -  [ ] MUCH LATER - Drag and drop cue ball on potting it
 -  [ ] drag and drop cue ball on first move
 - [x] Create triangle rack: through Matter.js 'chamfer' option to round corners.
 - [ ] Ball potting order: if you pocket a stripes ball first, you are stripes, or vice versa (multiplyer logic)
-- Create game rule logic:
-- Split balls into solids and stripes (tracked by UseState)
+- [x] Split balls into solids and stripes (tracked by UseState)
-- Give balls colors (non tracked by UseState)
+- [x] Give balls colors (non tracked by UseState)
-  - This may be tracked by useState later to display as image of balls needing to be potted (sort of like life display at top of screen)
+  - [x] This may be tracked by useState later to display as image of balls needing to be potted (sort of like life display at top of screen)
-- Give balls 3d textures
+- [ ] Give balls 3d textures
-- maybe upgrade table appearance
+- [x] maybe upgrade table appearance
-- aim line
-  - aim line short ricochet on wall or balls (i.e. aim line has collision logic with non-isSensors)
-  -
--  POOL STICK LOGIC (consider):
-   -  making a slightly larger red circle surround the cue ball wherever it goes. probably will require tracking cue ball position with useState.
-   -  Align or attack one end of a rod to that circle allowing 360 rotation around the cue ball.
-Rod and circle can remain visible whole time for debugging (later you can make the red circle transparent)

 -  STYLE:
--  Green pool table (or radio switches to change table color; green default, red, blue, yellow, white, black - or fluro colors)
+-  ~~[ ] Green pool table (or radio switches to change table color; green default, red, blue, yellow, white, black - or fluro colors)~~ made this but creates issues changing background pre-game initialization;
--  change stick color; beige (default), brown, black, red, blue, green
+-  ~~[ ] change stick color; beige (default), brown, black, red, blue, green~~ same issue as above
--  sound fx (game start initializing sound, cue hitting ball, stick hitting cue, ball hitting pocket, ball rolling along pocket rail)
+- [ ] sound fx (game start initializing sound, cue hitting ball, stick hitting cue, ball hitting pocket, ball rolling along pocket rail)

 Navigation:

-- [ ] Game Start screen
+- [x] Game Start screen
-- [ ] Game win/loss screen
+- [x] Game win/loss screen
-  -  [ ] Timer potentially player turn is on a timer (e.g. 1 minute), after which, other player's turn
+  -  [x] Timer potentially player turn is on a timer (e.g. 1 minute), after which, other player's turn
-  - [ ] Score: each ball pocketed + time bonus
+  - [x] Score: each ball pocketed + time bonus
-- [ ] Exit game through main game
+- [x] Exit game through main game
-- [ ] Highscores (from start screen)
+- [x] Highscores (from start screen)
-- [ ] Submit highscores
+- [x] Submit highscores
-- [ ] Profile scores and logging in
+- [x] Profile scores and logging in

 ## (10) Support